Watch us on RFD-TV, today at 12:45 PM CT!

 Support:

-December lean hogs continued their retreat yesterday and participants are eyeing the gap from September 9th/10th, 59.775-60.55.
-We would not be surprised to see the market...Please sign up for a Free Trial at Blue Line Futures to have our entire technical outlook, actionable bias, and proprietary levels emailed each morning.
+Fundamentals: Todays export sales report showed net sales of 351,200 metric tons (MT) for 2020/2021 were up 5 percent from the previous week, but down 34 percent from the prior 4-week average.

-This mornings weekly export sales report showed net sales of 50,600 MT reported for 2020 were up 68 percent from the previous week and 41 percent from the prior 4-week average.
+Technicals: In our previous daily reports we have talked about a break below 554 -557 taking us to our next support pocket, 540-542 .
+This pocket represents previously important price points, a key retracement, and the 200-day moving average.
+Just below this pocket is.....Please sign up for a Free Trial at Blue Line Futures to have our entire technical outlook, actionable bias, and proprietary levels emailed each morning.

 Bias: